-This morning I was listening to the radio and I heard an advertisement for a car dealership claiming: “we are literally bursting at the seams, and need to reduce our inventory.”
+This morning I was listening to the radio and I heard an advertisement for a car dealership claiming: “we are literally bursting at the seams, visit web and need to reduce our inventory.”

 I thought to myself, “Really?
 I’d like to see that.”

 Then I thought, “Do car dealerships have seams?”

 I mean, do you really want to walk into a car dealership where the side wall might burst out at any moment?
 Do car dealerships carry “seam-bursting” insurance?

 Upon further investigation (consulting Merriam-Webster’s Dictionary and the OED), I have concluded that the meaning of “literally” has literally been adulterated!

 1 : in a literal sense or manner : ACTUALLY

 usage Since some people take sense 2 to be the opposite of sense 1, it has been frequently criticized as a misuse.
 Instead, the use is pure hyperbole intended to gain emphasis, but it often appears in contexts where no additional emphasis is necessary.

 Oh.
 So does that make it okay?